 At the hearing, the student and parent shall be advised of the alleged violation and the facts leading toward the allegation.
 Written minutes shall be kept of the hearing.
 Within a reasonable time following the hearing, the parent will receive a written record of the decision.
+This document will inform the parent if there is any right to an appeal to the Board of Directors.

-The parent shall be responsible for making arrangements for the child's educational needs during a long-term suspension or expulsion.
+The parent shall be responsible for making arrangements for the child's educational needs during an expulsion.

-2. Appeal of a Long-Term Suspension or Expulsion
+2. Appeal of an Expulsion